 RESULTS

 Nine-hundred thirty-two cases of pediatric septic knee were included.
-This cohort was 62.3% male, with mean age of 9.0 (± 6.1) years.
+This cohort was 62.3% male, with mean age of 9.0 ± 6.1 years.
 Approximately 46% of patients were white and approximately half had Medicaid insurance.
 Thirty-six patients (3.6%) required RTS at a minimum of 2 year after index surgery, and 172 patients (18.5%) were readmitted at any point.
-The mean readmission LOS was 11.6(± 11.3) d.
+The mean readmission LOS was 11.6 ± 11.3 d.
 Higher CCI was associated with RTS (P = 0.041).
 There were no significant associations in age, gender, race, insurance type, or type of hospital to which patients presented.
 Multivariate analysis showed that both increased CCI (P = 0.008) and shorter LOS (P = 0.019) were predictive of RTS.

 CONCLUSION